This post may contain affiliate links. Please read our disclosure policy.

 one pancake cooking in a non stick skillet.

-2. Enjoy warm with butter and syrup.
+2. Serve and Enjoy: Serve the pancakes warm with butter and syrup.

 two buttermilk pancakes on a blue plate next to a glass of orange juice and a silver container of syrup.